duplico/booper.badge.lgbt/index.md

 Note that tin-bismuth solder can exhibit undesirable thermal properties if contaminated with lead.
 If you need to rework these boards, please consider doing so in a way that prevents such contamination, either by using a clean tip, avoiding use of lead completely, or thoroughly cleaning the existing solder from the boards before using a different alloy for rework.

 A small number of boards were used as prototypes as well, and were assembled with 63/37 leaded solder.
 These boards have a 22 AWG purple wire on the back.
-All boards with white or black 30 AWG wires on the back are built with the lead-free process.
+All boards with yellow or black 30 AWG wires on the back are built with the lead-free process.